AnkushSinghGandhi/DSA-OneShot/README.md

 > Only if you have time or the company asks for these topics.

 #### 🔹 9.
 Graphs - 5-8%
-- DFS and BFS traversal
+- Traversal
+  - Breadth-First Search (BFS)
+  - Depth-First Search (DFS)
-- Detect cycle (undirected)
+- Detect cycle
+  - DFS
+- Shortest Path
+  - Dijkstra’s Algorithm (basic understanding)
 - Topological sort
-- Dijkstra’s Algorithm (basic understanding)

 #### 🔹 10.
 Dynamic Programming - 15%
 - Fibonacci with memoization